 The infusion of mental health dollars into public schools after the Parkland tragedy has provided some progress, but integration of such services with community mental health is inconsistent.
 The escalating use of the Baker Act to remove at-risk children from school is a major policy failure requiring an immediate fix.

 Baker Act Has Become the New School-to-Prison Pipeline

-The number of youth Involuntarily Examined (Baker Acted) in the past five years has increased by nearly 50%.
-In 2015, over 32,000 children received involuntary examinations statewide as compared to almost 25,000 in 2012, nearly a 31% increase.
-There is a significant correlation to the rates of students being arrested in schools, as that number has dropped over 40% in the same period of time.
+The number of youth Involuntarily Examined (Baker Acted) since 2012 has increased by nearly 70%.
+In the 2018-2019 school year over 37,000 children received involuntary examinations statewide.
+There is a significant correlation to the rates of students being arrested in schools, as that number has dropped over 50% in the same period of time.

 Untreated Issues Lead to Justice System Involvement

 According to Florida’s Department of Juvenile Justice, 65% of the youth in the care of the Department of Juvenile Justice have a mental illness or substance abuse issue.
 Examined more closely, the data shows that 32.9% of all youth in custody have a history of mental health problems and 53.4% are currently using drugs.
 These numbers are disproportionately higher for girls with 48.8% of girls in custody having a history of mental health issues, and 55.7% abusing substances.